 - Perform stakeholder analysis

-- Form a change team and appoint a sponsor
+- Form a change team

 - Visualize the existing process and reveal pain points